CaptainCrouton89/AlariaWiki/Qet Yemani.md

 - Numerous, nomadic tribes or "packs" dot the landscape.
 - Pack leadership is determined by strength and leadership skill.
 Dynamics within a tribe mimic those within a wolfpack.
+- Wisdom is highly valued to.
+Although the "strongman" is the voicepiece for the pack, and the nominal leader, they will have a partner who is their advisor.
+The leader is expected to defer to their advisor in all important decisioins

 ## Economy